Zumoxsx/swayfx/README.md

 ---

+## ⚠️ Other note
+Your version of ly must be 1.0.3 for the configuration to work

+---

 ## 🏗️ Installation

 > ⚠️ This setup assumes you're using an Arch-based distribution.
 It can still be adapted to others.